6 Common Air Conditioner Smells Explained and How to Solve the Problem

 3. Air Conditioner Smells Musty

-People who contact us regarding this problem frequently report their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also called dirty sock syndrome, this smell is usually created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in areas where you turn on heating at night and during the morning before transitioning to cooling later in the day.
+People who contact us about this issue often say their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also known as dirty sock syndrome, this smell is usually created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Excess water can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in areas where you need heating at night and during the morning before switching to cooling later on.

-The best approach for preventing dirty sock syndrome is to routinely get a new air filter and schedule yearly air conditioning maintenance with Van Haaften Plumbing & Heating.
-We’ll keep the evaporator coil clean and the drainage system unblocked, because standing water can also result in nasty odors.
+The best way to prevent dirty sock syndrome is to routinely change your air filter and schedule regular air conditioning maintenance with Van Haaften Plumbing & Heating.
+We’ll keep the evaporator coil clean and the drainage system flowing, since stagnant water can also lead to nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it could be the result of several situations, such as:
+If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it might be prompted by several issues, including:

 • Moldy air conditioner or ductwork